deciten/deciten.github.io/privacy/index.md

 We collect the following types of information:

 **2.1 Information You Provide**
-- Name (only your first name is publicly visible)
+- Name (only your first name and last initial is publicly visible)
 - Email address
 - Profile photo (optional, verified upon onboarding)
 - Interests and gathering preferences